-Personnel Services increase \$194,748 (17%) due to increases in salaries, retirement costs, health benefits, and the addition of 0.50 FTE Accounting Assistant II and 1.00 FTE Juvenile Counselor II.
+Personnel Services increase \$194,748 (17%) due to increases in salaries, retirement costs, health benefits, the midyear addition of 0.50 FTE Accounting Assistant II and a fiscal year 2019-20 addition of 1.00 FTE Juvenile Counselor II.

 Materials & Services decrease \$53,188 (17%) to offset for the increased Personnel Services and Interdepartmental costs.
 Interdepartmental increases \$31,955 (16%) due to the costs associated with the County Cost Plan.